yilmazcite/use-chitate/README.md

 # use-chitate
-Global state mgmt thingy for presentational purposes
+A basic global state mgmt thingy with a custom hook for presentational purposes